shinchanFTW/Shiro-The-Snowball/README.md

 Server Settings: Configure welcome messages, custom prefixes, and more.
 Custom Commands: Add personalized commands to enhance interaction.

+Find the commands file to get to know more about the commands!

 Currently working to bring more features and updates!